 Brushing your teeth directly after drinking soda, juices, or sports drinks may seem like a good idea, but it can actually damage your teeth!
 The acid in these drinks weakens the enamel of your teeth, and brushing directly after drinking soda can damage or remove the weakened enamel.
 Rinse with water after drinking sugary drinks and juices to help wash away the acid and sugar, and wait 30 minutes to brush your teeth.

-It’s never too late to replace one of these bad habits with a healthy oral hygiene routine.
-Perhaps the simplest “shortcut” to great oral health is to carry a bottle of water and floss with you.
+It’s never too late to replace these dental health mistakes with a healthy oral hygiene routine.
+Perhaps the simplest “shortcut” to better oral health is to carry a bottle of water and floss with you.
 Water not only helps clean out acid, sugar, and other disease-causing particles, but staying hydrated actually improves the health of your mouth and gums.
 Flossing can be a more effective way to freshen your mouth than mouthwash or brushing (and ensure you won’t be caught with spinach in your teeth).